Dear Aunt Vadge,

 Hey there,

-• A diluted apple cider vinegar paw soak is a gentle, popular home measure – it makes the skin less yeast-friendly.
-Dilute well and never use it on raw or broken skin.
+Cut the sugars and starches, because yeast feeds on sugar and many dogs with chronic paw yeast improve on a lower-carbohydrate diet (worth trialling with your vet).
+And a well-diluted apple cider vinegar paw soak is a gentle, popular home measure that makes the skin less yeast-friendly – dilute it well and never use it on raw or broken skin.